 “The National Open Science Committee” was set up by the Turkish Scientific and Technological Research Council (TUBITAK) in the year 2015 and CoHE established Open Science Committee in the year 2018.
 T.C.
-Sanayi ve Teknoloji Bakanlığı (Ministry of Science, Industry and Technology) has been aiming the national research environment with a view to enhancing the competitiveness of the country in the international level by supporting the activities on developing and implementing policies, strategies, plans and programs on science, industry and technology, promoting the adoption of a scientific approach and understanding in the society as the society is transformed into an information society, and providing the necessary conditions for a safe, sustainable, efficient, environmental-friendly production which is based on high technology.
+Sanayi ve Teknoloji Bakanlığı (Republic of Turkey Ministry of Industry and Technology) has been aiming the national research environment with a view to enhancing the competitiveness of the country in the international level by supporting the activities on developing and implementing policies, strategies, plans and programs on science, industry and technology, promoting the adoption of a scientific approach and understanding in the society as the society is transformed into an information society, and providing the necessary conditions for a safe, sustainable, efficient, environmental-friendly production which is based on high technology.
 Anadolu Üniversite Kütüphaneleri Konsorsiyumu Derneği (Anatolian University Libraries Consortium Association - ANKOS) is also supporting the Open Access Initiatives and studies via the ANKOS Open Access and Institutional Repositories Working Group (ANKOS OAIR).
 The Open Access movement in Turkey began mainly with the activities of ANKOS (The Anatolian University Libraries Consortium) Open Access and Institutional Repositories (OAIR) Working Group in 2006.

 TÜBİTAK-ULAKBİM DergiPark is also one of the biggest OpenAIRE data provider.